spotlightpa/poor-richard/content/news/2022-04-14-SPLGUVMONEY14.md

 Gerow, a Republican strategist and former lobbyist, has raised less than half a million over the course of his campaign.
 The largest donation ($100,000) came from the American Conservative Union, the group that organizes the annual meeting known as CPAC and of which Gerow serves as the vice-chairman.

-He also loaned $85,000 of his own money to his campaign last year.
+He also lent $85,000 of his own money to his campaign last year.

-{{<picture src="external/65825jjsafkkce2ajbtvjysr1r.jpeg" description="Joe Gale has raised nearly $100,000 throughout his campaign." caption="Joe Gale has raised nearly $100,000 throughout his campaign." credit="Michael Bryant / Philadelphia Inquirer ">}}
+{{<picture src="external/c386a6f4s4prvnknk4gbkjkfzw.jpeg" description="Joe Gale has raised nearly $100,000 throughout his campaign." caption="Joe Gale has raised nearly $100,000 throughout his campaign." credit="Michael Bryant / Philadelphia Inquirer ">}}

 ## Joe Gale